There must be some kind of way outta here

 Marvels by Marvel and Stitcher Studios.
-I’m not sure you would enjoy it if you haven’t read the book.
+I’m not sure you would enjoy it if you haven’t read the graphic novel.
 The first episodes are vague and confusing.
 Even knowing the subject matter, I struggled to understand what was happening.
 Still, it’s an immersive, spellbinding experience that I’ve come to expect from Marvel and Stitcher.
 Listen here.

 The invisible man by Big Finish.
 Earned its place in my top.
 One of John Hurt’s last performances.
 Get it here.